nitesht2/DVD-Rental-Sales-Analysis-Using-SQL/README.md

+# DVD Rental Data Analysis in SQL

+## Introduction:

+ As a SQL Consultant for DVD Rental Store I will run query on the database and answer the business questions.

 I used PostgreSQL on the DVD Rental database for analysis.
 Following task were done during the analysis:

 - Used the basics SQL syntax and analyzed data using aggregate functions with GROUP BY commands